-City College of San Francisco’s Mission Campus has met the community’s needs since 1971, today offering more than 300 day, evening, and weekend classes each year.
-It serves as a beacon of opportunity and achievement for all who pass by.
+City College of San Francisco’s Mission Campus has met the needs of the community since 1971, offering day, evening, and weekend classes each year.
+It serves as a beacon of opportunity, achievement, and hope for all who attend the campus.

 At the crossroads of Bartlett, Valencia, and 22nd Streets, the community’s highest values of education, dialog, and diversity infuse four floors of modern classrooms, computer labs, an auditorium, a library, a child care center, full support services, and multi-purpose rooms available to the community.